 A year later Mildred retired from teaching.
 The following tribute was published in the Bradford Boys' Grammar School magazine.

 Mildred retired to Cambridge to Crossways Cottage, a beautiful home in Kingston.
 Two of her great lifetime friends were Lady Carol Farren and her husband Sir William, a great pioneer of aviation in the 20th Century.
 His story is told here.
 Shortly after Carol's sad death, Mildred took the momentous step for a lady in her 70s of marrying Sir William and becoming Lady Farren.
 By this time Sir William's health was deteriorating and for the larger part of their marriage all reports state how faithfully Mildred cared for the ailing knight.
 He died in 1970 and Mildred a few years later in 1977.

-I had already completed much of my research on my Great Aunt MIldred, Lady Farren, when a thick envelope marked "Mildred" came into my possession.
+Much of my research on my Great Aunt MIldred, Lady Farren, was complete when a thick envelope marked "Mildred" came into my possession.
 This had been retained by her younger sister Ella and then, on her death, passed on to my Granny Hooke, after whose death it then passed into the possession of my Uncle John Hooke, and now to me.The envelope contained the greatest possible tribute to a notable lady; seventeen letters from people, staff and pupils who had so greatly appreciated her, and wrote to express this, on hearing of her death.

 I have transcribed two of them here, referring back to Mildred's days teaching in Birmingham.
 You can read the rest of these letters of affection here.
 They are a great tribute to a wonderful lady but it is sad to think that, in these days of electronic communication, it is unlikely that such tributes of current generations will endure in this way, even if they are expressed.